nietras/nietras.github.io/_posts/2022-10-01-bendingdotnet-valid-identifier-separator-chars.md

 }
 ```

-Files with the compilied lists of valid and invalid separator chars and file
+Compiled lists of valid and invalid separator chars and file
 name chars can be found in the below table.
 Note Jekyll can't handle the large
-markdown files so those have been given the extra `.txt` extension.
+markdown files so files have been given the extra `.txt` extension.

 | CSV | Markdown as txt |
 |-|-|